 21. Pollo sudado

 Pollo sudado is a chicken dish traditionally from Colombia’s coastal city of Barranquilla.
-This dish contains chicken (often legs), which are boiled with potatoes, onions, tomatoes and red pepper, and is typically served with rice.
+This Colombian food contains chicken (often legs), which are boiled with potatoes, onions, tomatoes and red pepper, and is typically served with rice.
 Try pollo sudado at La Principal — a stylish restaurant serving typical food from around Colombia in Bogotá.

 22. Cazuela de mariscos

 Cazuela de mariscos is a seafood stew typically enjoyed in Colombia’s Caribbean regions.
 It’s a coconut milk based stew that contains vegetables, spices, shrimp, lobster, prawns, oysters, calamari and other varieties of fish.
 This seafood filled dish can be eaten at Hatoviejo in Medellín.

 23. Pan de yuca